apache/iotdb/docs/UserGuide/Cluster/Cluster-Query-Command.md

 ### ConfigNode status definition
 The ConfigNode statuses are defined as follows:

-- **Running**: The ConfigNode is running properly
+- **Running**: The ConfigNode is running properly.
-- **Unknown**: The ConfigNode doesn't report heartbeat properly
+- **Unknown**: The ConfigNode doesn't report heartbeat properly.

 ## Show DataNode information

-Currently, IoTDB supports show DataNode information by the following SQL:
+Currently, IoTDB supports showing DataNode information by the following SQL:
 ```
 SHOW DATANODES
 ```